Selection Algorithms with Small Groups: Introduction

-\paragraph{Historical background.} The interest in selection algorithms has remained high over the years with many exciting developments (\eg, lower bounds, parallel algorithms, etc) taking place; we only cite a few here~\cite{AKSS89,BJ85,CM89,DHU+01,DZ96,DZ99,FR75,FG79,Ho61,J88,Ki81,Pa96,YY82,Y76}.
-We also refer the reader to the dedicated book chapters on selection in~\cite{AHU83,Ba88,CLR+09,DPV08,KT06,Kn98} and the recent article~\cite{Ki13}.
+\paragraph{Historical background.} The interest in selection algorithms has remained high over the years with many exciting developments (\eg, lower bounds, parallel algorithms, etc) taking place; we only cite a few here~\cite{AKSS89,BJ85,CM89,DHU+01,DZ96,DZ99,FR75,FG79, GKP96,HS69,Ho61,J88,Ki81,Pa96,YY82,Y76}.
+We also refer the reader to the dedicated book chapters on selection in~\cite{AHU83,Ba88,CLR+09,DPV08,KT06,Kn98} and the more recent articles~\cite{Al17,Ki13}, including experimental work.

-\paragraph{Outline.} In Section~\ref{sec:prelim}, the classical \select algorithm is introduced (rephrased) under standard simplifying assumptions.
-In Section~\ref{sec:repeat}, we introduce a variant of \textsc{select}, the \emph{repeated step} algorithm, which runs in linear time with both group size $3$ and $4$.
+\paragraph{Outline.} In Section~\ref{sec:prelim}, the classic \select algorithm is introduced (rephrased) under standard simplifying assumptions.
+In Section~\ref{sec:repeat}, we introduce a variant of \textsc{select}, the \emph{repeated step} algorithm, which runs in linear time with either group size $3$ and $4$.
 With groups of $3$, the algorithm executes a certain step, ``group by $3$ and find the medians of the groups'', twice in a row.
 In Section~\ref{sec:shift}, we introduce another variant of \textsc{select}, the \emph{shifting target} algorithm, a linear time selection algorithm with group size~$4$.
 In each iteration, upper or lower medians are used based on the current rank of the target, and the shift in the target parameter $i$ is controlled over three consecutive iterations.
+In Section~\ref{sec:hyperpair}, we introduce yet another variant of \textsc{select}, the \emph{hyperpair} algorithm, a linear time selection algorithm with group size~$2$.
+The algorithm performs the ``group by pairs'' step four times in a row to form hyperpairs.
+In Section~\ref{sec:variants}, we briefly introduce three other variants of \textsc{select} with group size $4$, including one due to Zwick~\cite{Z14}, all running in linear time.

-In Section~\ref{sec:remark}, we conclude with some remarks and a conjecture on the running time of the original \select algorithm from~\cite{BFP+73} with groups of $3$ and~$4$.
+In Section~\ref{sec:experiment}, we compare our algorithms (with group size $3$ and $4$) with the original \select algorithm (with group size $5$) by deriving upper bounds on the exact numbers of comparisons used by each algorithm.
+We also present experimental results that verify our numeric calculations.
+In Section~\ref{sec:conclusion}, we summarize our results and formulate a conjecture on the running time of the original \select algorithm from~\cite{BFP+73} with groups of $3$ and~$4$, as suggested by our study.